tjwalkr3/PacmanConsoleController/README.md

 https://projectpacmanapi.azurewebsites.net
 ```

 The API key can be found in the Profile settings after logging into the game.
-The API key should look like:
+The API key should look something like:
 ```bash
 VTBNOIQGWBN9VRF9DEFA96S1XSNOD2TY
 ```